XinYangMTSU/CSCI1102-Intro-to-Computing/Excel/Chapter1.md

     Keep the same cell: contrl + enter

   Auto complete:  (backspace key to remove auto complete)
        Autocomplete will be very very handy in data entry in most locations

+  Entering numbers:
+       Numbers are aligned to right
+       Text values are aligned to left

+  Delete contents:
+       press the cell and click delete key
+       Undo --> ctrl + z

+  Navigating edges: (navigating to the edges of the data using keyboard shortcuts)

+       Mac:
+          Command(Ctr) + Up arrow
+          Command + Down arrow
+          Command + Right arrow
+          Command + Left arrow
+          Command + End (not find in mac)

+ Selecting Multiple Cells:

+       Range: a collection of cells
+       Shift + Arrow Key
+       Command + Shift + Arrow Key
+       Mouse + Click and Drag
+       Mouse + Shift Key

+ Selecting Rows and Columns:

+ Selecting Non-contiguous cells:

+       Ctrl
+       Shift + F8